-Sea turtle populations have been seriously reduced world-wide through a number of human influences including: artificial lighting, plastic and marine debris, beach erosion and coastal armoring, and commercial fishing.
-Other influences include: illegal sea turtle shell trade, oil spills, harvest for consumption, marine pollution, beach activities, and climate change.
-Natural pressures on sea turtles include predation.
-For these reasons all species of sea turtle are in an imperiled state that warrants legal protection.
+Sea turtle populations have been seriously reduced globally through a number of human influences including artificial lighting, plastic and marine debris, beach erosion and coastal armoring, and as bycatch in commercial fishing.
+Other influences include illegal sea turtle shell trade, oil spills, harvest for consumption, beach activities, and climate change.
+Natural pressures on sea turtles include predation, both before and after hatching.
+For these reasons all species of sea turtles are in an imperiled state that warrants legal protection.

-Beach furniture can obstruct and entangle nesting sea turtles but there are some simple steps to take that can reduce these potential impacts:
+Beach furniture can obstruct and entangle nesting sea turtles but there are some simple steps that can be taken to reduce these potential impacts:

-When hatchlings enter the ocean, predation threats remain high as they make convenient snacks for birds, crabs, certain fish and other oceanic creatures.
-Young sea turtles have been known to use the seaweed they feed on as shelter from these potential predators.
-Once reaching the adult stage, which is not exactly an easy task, sea turtles are comparably far less vulnerable to predators besides the occasional shark attack.
-Specifically, tiger sharks have been known to eat sea turtles every now and then while killer whales have been known to sometimes attack leatherback sea turtles.
+Once hatchlings enter the ocean, predation threats remain high since they make convenient “snacks” for birds and fish.
+However, once in the safety of the seaweed beds, loggerhead turtles are perfectly camouflaged among the floating Sargassum where they can grow and become less susceptible to some predators.
+As large juveniles and adults, their only natural predators at sea are sharks and toothed whales; tiger sharks have been documented feeding on green sea turtles, while killer whales have been documented feeding on leatherback turtles.
 Overall, these natural threats are not the predominant reason why sea turtle populations have been diminishing, as they have endured predation for over 100 million years.